charliecalvert/CloudNotes/Tips/AssignmentRedo.md

 Here I list various quirks regarding how I grade assignments.

+## Workflow

+My workflow is usually like this:

+- Go to your repository
+- git pull
+- checkout branch if specified
+- navigate to project directory
+- Examine your work

+So usually, these days, the most useful information is branch and folder.
+But if the link you provide points to branch and folder in the cloud, then that works too.

+In general, just saying you are done with the assignment works, but details can be helpful, particularly if you did not do your work in the expected folder and branch.

 ## Assignment Redo

 If you get a 5, or any other very low grade for an assignment, this generally means that I want you to redo the assignment.
 Depending a little on circumstances, you may lose a few points for having to redo the assignment, but usually not much, and in some cases I won't take anything off.
 There are some circumstances, of course, when I will ask for a redo and still dock you quite a bit, but those cases are rare.
 In general, getting a grade of 20 and a request for a redo is just a routine thing, and no cause for concern.